hexxone/TeleJelly/README.md

 ## Bot Commands

 - `/start` - Shows a welcome message.
-- `/help` - Shows a list of available commands.
 - `/link` - Links your Telegram group to your Jellyfin group.
 - `/register` - Registers a new user in your Jellyfin group.
+- `/request <imdb>` - Requests a movie or series from IMDB-Id or URL.
 - `/search <text>` - Searches for a media item in your Jellyfin server.
 - `/stats` - Shows some statistics about your Jellyfin server and the plugin.
 - `/unlink` - Unlinks your Telegram group from your Jellyfin group.